etendue/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image3]

 #### 1. preprocessing
 The traffic images as input are normalized by simply dividing the pixel value with 255.
-For train data the inputs and labels are shuffled for trainning, as original train data are grouped by labels It is necessary for SGD other training technology
+For train data the inputs and labels are shuffled for training, as original train data are grouped by labels It is necessary for SGD other training technology

 I shifted the converting images to grayscale inside the Model as Tensorflow provides the function [**tf.image.rgb_to_grayscale()**] (https://www.tensorflow.org/versions/r1.1/api_docs/python/tf/image/rgb_to_grayscale)